 Cannabis Terpenes: What Are Terps?

 Terpenes or terpenoids are aroma compounds produced in the flower and leaves of the cannabis plant.
-Understanding cannabis terpenes is key to navigating medical marijuana for beginners; they are as important as cannabinoids when it comes to self-medicating.
+Understanding cannabis terpenes is key to navigating medical marijuana for beginners; they are as important as cannabinoids when it comes to medicating with cannabis.

 WHY DO CANNABIS PLANTS SMELL?

 Terpenes are the primary elements of the essential oils in plants.
 They are responsible for the cannabis plant’s unmistakable flavor and aroma.
 Unlike other botanical species, each strain of cannabis has a unique terpene profile.
 Tangerine Dream and Super Lemon Haze have distinctive citrus aromas, while Blackberry Kush and Strawberry Cough have sweeter, fruitier notes.
-Smell some Sour Diesel flower and you’ll see why people love strong, skunky buds.
+Smell some Sour Diesel flower and you’ll see why people like skunky, diesel-like strains.

 WHAT EXACTLY ARE TERPENES?